Can You Refinance a USDA Loan or Mortgage? | 2025

 For starters, you can check out the USDA’s list of approved lenders by state.

-If you meet the requirements for a USDA refinance but a lender denies you, try again with a different company.
+If you meet the requirements for a USDA refinance loan but a lender denies you, try again with a different company.

 You might also run into issues if you don’t meet the basic requirements of your chosen refinance program.